jjestra/netivreg/README.md

 The order of the folders is essential to running the ```manuscript_output.do``` script, so please keep the structure in the code folder.

-After downloading the code, change the global path in the ```manuscript_output.do``` for the local path where you saved locally the code folder.
+After downloading the code, change the global path in the ```manuscript_output.do``` to the local path where you saved locally the code folder.

 Before running the do file, add the ```netivreg.ado``` to your Stata ado folder.